 One of the worst parts–if not the worst part–of getting a DUI is that you will likely have your driver’s license suspended.
 Unfortunately, this can impact your ability to commute to work, doctor’s appointments, or even see friends and family whenever you want.
 That said, if you were recently charged with a DUI, you are most likely wondering how long your driver’s license will be suspended–or even if a DUI may mean that you can never get it back.
-Please continue reading and reach out to a seasoned Allegheny County DUI lawyer from the Law Offices of George Heym to learn more about how driver’s license suspensions work in Pennsylvania and how our firm can help if you’re currently facing DUI charges.
+Please continue reading and reach out to a seasoned Allegheny County DUI lawyer from the Law Offices of Natalie Snyder to learn more about how driver’s license suspensions work in Pennsylvania and how our firm can help if you’re currently facing DUI charges.
 Here are some of the questions you may have:

 How long will I lose my driver’s license if I get a DUI in Pennsylvania?